MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 in a team but be assessed as an individual based on SPARKPLUS results and the Contributions

-Table to be provided in the assignment specification.
+Table to be provided in the assignment [[specification]].
 Hence each member of the team may receive a

 different mark for this assignment based on SPARKPLUS results.